-TO PREVENT SERIOUS INJURY AND DEATH:

-Do not weld without Grounding Clamp.
+TO PREVENT SERIOUS INJURY AND DEATH: Do not weld without Grounding Clamp.
 When the operator is not holding the Electrode Holder, it must be sitting on a nonconductive, nonflammable surface.

-- 1. Turn the Power Switch to the OFF position. - IMPORTANT: Change the Voltage Switch on the back of the Welder to the voltage of the outlet you will use. - If using 120VAC, connect the included adapter to the end of the Power Cord.
-If using 240VAC, do not use the adapter. - 4.
-Plug the Power Cord into a properly grounded and rated receptacle that matches the plug and selected voltage.
-The circuit must be equipped with delayed action-type circuit breaker or fuses. - Set Electrode Holder down on nonconductive, nonflammable surface away from any grounded objects. - Set the Mode Switch to the middle, TIG welding \(\sum{\text{setting}}\). - 7.
+- 1. Turn the Power Switch to the OFF position. - Plug the Power Cord into a properly grounded and rated receptacle that matches the plug.
+The circuit must be equipped with delayed action-type circuit breaker or fuses. - Set Electrode Holder down on nonconductive, nonflammable surface away from any grounded objects. - Set the Mode Switch to the top, Stick welding TM setting. - 5.
 Turn the Power Switch ON.